Foziljonvc/NoteAppCompetition/README.md

 # Telegram Notes Bot

 This is a simple Telegram bot that allows users to manage their notes and tasks directly through Telegram.
-The bot can add, check, uncheck, and delete tasks, as well as display all tasks for a user.
+The bot can add  and delete tasks, as well as display all tasks for a user.

 ## Getting Started